ryloric/pow_api/README.md

 # PowApi

 Using Pow with an all API driven Phoenix application.
+A small skeleton sample for reference.